 That’s all you need to do.
 Now if you open a locked app, you’d need to use your fingerprint, and the app won’t open if a fingerprint doesn’t match.

 You can download BioProtect for $2.99 from Cydia’s BigBoss repo to lock apps using Touch ID.
-It also works with iOS 9.3.3.
+It also works with iOS 9.3.3 or 10.2.
 This tweak has been updated and improved in recent times, so you’ll find it quite useful.